-So you can be sure that, whatever your question about what chickens drink, it will be answered here, with all sources of information clearly described in each article.
+You can be sure that, whatever your question about what's best for chickens to drink, it will be answered here, with all sources of information clearly described in each article.

 This article was written after someone wrote to me saying they enjoyed giving their chickens alcohol.
 Don't ever give your chickens alcohol - unless you want to kill them!